When I collect my daughter from school at the end of the day, we have a little routine when we get into the car.

 I honestly believe life makes it hard for kids to do enough of this kind of play.
 And when leisure time is short, it’s tempting to try and give kids the best possible play experiences – taking them to activities that are approved by ‘experts’ as though this somehow means your kids are going to have more fun, or be more ‘nurtured’.

-People sometimes ask why I don't encourage Flea to do homework and one of the major reasons is so that she has time to play.
+People sometimes ask why I don’t encourage Flea to do homework and one of the major reasons is so that she has time to play.
 I think it might just be the most educational thing in the world.
+Learning through play is important.
 And the very best thing of all?
 It’s the highlight of Flea’s day.
 Who could ask for more?